Larry Owens (baseball): Playing career

 Owens attended Jeffersonville High School in Jeffersonville, Indiana, where he played for the school's baseball teams where he pitched.
 He then attended Bellarmine University in 1986 before transferring to Vincennes University and ending up at Armstrong State University.
-In 1988, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
+In 1988, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League (CCBL).
 As a senior in 1990, Owens was named an honorable mention All-American.
 He drafted in the 27th round of the 1990 Major League Baseball draft by the Atlanta Braves.

 Coaching career

+In 1997, Owens returned to the CCBL as pitching coach of the Falmouth Commodores.
 After being the pitching coach for the San Diego Surf Dawgs, Owens joined the Boston Red Sox as an area scout in November, 2005.

 On August 7, 2013, Owens was named the head baseball coach at Bellarmine University.
 Owens resigned from his position with the Knights following the conclusion of the 2022 season.
 He had a 212–225 record over nine seasons.